hardillb/MultiPartVolley/README.md

 ## Including in a Project

-Add the following to your gradle.properties file:
+Add the following to your build.gradle file:

 ```
 repositories {
     maven { url 'https://jitpack.io' }
 }

-compile 'com.github.hardillb:MultiPartVolley:0.0.1'
+compile 'com.github.hardillb:MultiPartVolley:0.0.3'
 ```